RickStrahl/WestWindWebConnection-Documentation/West-Wind-Web-Connection/Licensing.md

 Runtime Licenses can be used interchangeably for:

 - **Physical/Virtual Server Runtime Licenses**
-A runtime license count can be applied to a single physical or virtual Windows instance.
+A runtime license count can be applied to a single physical or virtual Windows instance. (essentially if you require a Windows license you need a Web Connection Runtime license for that Windows instance)

 - **Per Developer Licenses**
 A runtime license count can be applied to a single developer working on a Web Connection application.

 ### Full Developer License

 A **Full Developer License** is required for working with Web Connection during development.
+This license includes source code access for a single developer to build any number of applications.

-Additional developers in an organization can be added with Runtime licenses.
+Additional developers in an organization can be added with Runtime licenses that are used for developers or additional developer licenses.

-**At least one Developer License is required** per organization, before you can apply any Runtime or additional Developer Licenses.
+**At least one Developer License is required** per organization, before you can apply any Runtime or additional Developer Licenses as that provides the source code.

 The Full Developer License includes: